-▶ MMF ACTIONS

-audience data.

-There is considerable focus in this report of

-between managers and their clients as well

-are apportioned, but also the structure of

-partnerships (for instance, sunset clauses)

-This is an ongoing conversation, but MMF

-will use this report to build knowledge of

-commission. to retainer. to JVs. to service/

-consultancy - that can exist to remunerate

-managers for their work and the value they

-However, there is also a clear need for further

-community including our sister organisations

-in the Council of Music Makers: the Featured

-Ivors Academy and Musicians Union, to help

-shift the dialogue beyond a standard "20%

-commission" and to develop new types of

-relevant, sustainable business models.

-discussions with lawyers and the artist

-Artist Coalition, Music Producers Guild,

-includes not only the basis on which revenues

-the need to explore new business models
+MMF MANAGING EXPECTATIONS P40 MMF MANAGING EXPECTATIONS

+There is considerable focus in this report of the need to explore new business models between managers and their clients as well as those with key industry partners.
+This includes not only the basis on which revenues are apportioned, but also the structure of partnerships (for instance, sunset clauses) and access to commercial information such as audience data.

+This is an ongoing conversation, but MMF will use this report to build knowledge of the different company structures - from commission, to retainer, to JVs, to service/consultancy - that can exist to remunerate managers for their work and the value they bring to artists careers.

+However, there is also a clear need for further discussions with lawyers and the artist community including our sister organisations in the Council of Music Makers: the Featured Artist Coalition, Music Producers Guild, Ivors Academy and Musicians Union, to help shift the dialogue beyond a standard "20% commission" and to develop new types of relevant, sustainable business models.